-- Step 2 Double-click the Phone and Modem icon. - Step 3 Click the Advanced tab. - Step 4 Choose the Cisco Unified TSP that you want to remove. - Step 5 To delete the Cisco Unified TSP from the list, click Remove.
+- Step 1 Open the Control Panel. - Step 2 Double-click the Phone and Modem icon. - Step 3 Click the Advanced tab. - Step 4 Choose the Cisco Unified TSP that you want to remove. - Step 5 To delete the Cisco Unified TSP from the list, click Remove.